LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 IoT/UnlockControl and Navigator/Readme.md

 ## Hardware

-- Three LEDs are used in this example.
-One to indicate the connection status.
-The other LEDs are to indicate the lock/unlock status
+- Two LEDs are used in this example.
+They indicate the lock/unlock status of UnlockControl property
 - One hardware button is used to reset the UnlockControl property

 The example schematic shows the common test circuit - not all elements are used.